 - Delete the property from your Saved properties list

-Listings which ask for contact outside of Zoopla
+Listings or emails which ask for contact outside of Zoopla

-Avoid and report listings that contain the agent's personal mobile phone number or email address either on the property photos or the property description.
+Avoid and report listings that contain the agent's personal mobile phone number or email address either on the property photos or within the Features and description.

 This behaviour may be an attempt to engage with you outside of the Zoopla system in order to trick you into giving the fraudster money.